Docs · For engineers

 Security assumptions

-Circuits are versioned and identified by circuit_id.
-Tampering with circuit logic (e.g. on the client) does not change the result returned by the API; the API runs the canonical circuit.
-Offline proofs are bound to the circuit so replay uses the same rules.
+Circuits are versioned by circuit_id.
+Client tampering does not change API results; the API runs canonical logic.
+Offline proofs bind to the circuit for replay.